Last Updated on

 What is a Shepadoodle?

 Shepadoodles (not to be confused with a Sheepadoodle), are considered designer dogs.
-A designer dog is a fancy name for two different dog breeds that are bred together.
+A designer dog breed is a fancy name for two different dog breeds that are bred together.
 In the case of a Shepadoodle, it’s a crossbreed between a German Shepherd and a Poodle.

 German Shepherd Poodle mix dogs inherit the attributes from both the German Shepherd and Poodle parents.
 A Shepadoodle is a great option for those who suffer from allergies as they are low shedding dogs.